 Polyurethane bi-component adhesives are mainly used for liquefied natural gas tankers.
 These adhesives are used for insulation layers.
 Their outstanding versatility and easy adjustment of mechanical properties make them ideal for this application.
 They are resistant to cryogenic temperatures of -170°C.

-Frequently Asked Questions about 2-part Polyurethane Adhesives
+Frequently Asked Questions about two-component Polyurethane Adhesives

 PU3K consists of 3-components with different reactivity: 2 components A (two resins with different reactivities), and one component B (hardener).
 An automatic system ensures ideal proportions when mixing these three components, so the reactivity of the adhesive can be regulated.
 PU3K is widely used for sandwich panels.
 It solves problems of open time control, which PU2K cannot solve.
 Indeed, the issue of PU2K for buildings is the dependence on panel temperature, shed temperature, humidity, etc.